ericchiang/blog/content/post/containers-from-scratch.md

 lrwxrwxrwx.
 1 root root 0 Oct 15 17:31 uts -> 'uts:[4026531838]'
 ```

 The `nsenter` command provides a wrapper around `setns` to enter a namespace.
 We'll provide the namespace file, then run the `unshare` to remount `/proc` and `chroot` to setup a chroot.
+This time, instead of creating a new namespace, our shell will join the existing one.

 ```
 $ sudo nsenter --pid=/proc/29840/ns/pid \